 Wired vs. wireless

 Wired: These headphones are the classic choice for a reason.
 They’re easy to use and produce the best sound.
-By plugging into a digital-to-analog converter (DAC), you can get the best possible quality.
+By plugging into a digital-to-analogue converter (DAC), you can get the best possible quality.
 If you’re using your headphones with your phone, you might need to use a cable converter (newer iPhone and Pixel phones lack a headphone jack).
 Additionally, you’ll still need batteries with most models to power the active noise-cancelling technology.

 Wireless: If you regularly listen on the go or need mobility while you enjoy your music, wireless headphones might be your best option.
 By connecting to your device via Bluetooth, wireless headphones offer comfort and convenience, and the batteries can usually last for several hours.
 However, you’ll need to recharge the headphones regularly, and the battery may eventually wear out.
 Wireless headphones often produce lower-quality sound than wired models, and there’s also the risk of losing your connection.